 D-Day landings commemorated

-The Queen and world leaders joined veterans to mark the 75th anniversary of the D-Day landings.
+The Queen and world leaders joined veterans to mark the 75th anniversary of the operation in Portsmouth.

-It is known as the world's largest combined land, air and sea operation in history.

-Live music, readings and a fly-past formed part of the memorial event in Portsmouth.

 -